iamselva/dashboardexportlibrary/README.md

-# prerequisite
-Need phantomjs.exe file and
-download phantomjs.exe file from http://phantomjs.org/
 A wrapper class library for handling image and PDF exporting in dashboard and widget from Syncfusion Dashboard Viewer.

+# Prerequisite
+•	phantomjs.exe file downloaded from https://github.com/ariya/phantomjs/tree/master